 Bonus tip: Make room for sharing

 Your travel policy should make room for the sharing economy.
 Clearly state whether employees are allowed to book accommodation through Airbnb, or expense their Uber trips, and provide guidelines on how to do so.

-For more information or help in improving your travel policy, contact your Corporate Traveller expert today.
+For more information or help in improving your travel policy, click on the enquire button or contact your Corporate Traveller expert today.